 LEWISTON — Bald Hill, those surprisingly down-home ‘n hep purveyors of bluegrass-inflected folk rock and Americana, return to Guthrie’s on Friday night, Oct.
 26, with a twist: two full sets of Grateful Dead tunes.

 The timing is propitious: Less than a week before All Saints Day, BH goes All Dead… Cassette tape recordings of the show will be made available to followers of the band after the gig, over the course of years.

 “This idea came to me in a waking dream,” says mandolinist Ben Detroy, titular Bald Hill spokesman/spirit animal.
 “We already play a number of Dead songs as part of any typical show or set.
 People really dig them.
-Why not do the Fully Monty at Guthrie’s, which is unusual in that artists there typically play two shorter sets over the course of two hours?”
+Why not do the Full Monty at Guthrie’s, which is unusual and perfect in that acts there typically play two shorter sets over the course of two hours?”